 What are the downsides of integrated carpet underlay?

-As underlay can play such a critical role in your carpet's performance, some people are sceptical of the capabilities of an underlay that is built in.
+As the carpet's underlay can play such a critical role in your carpet's performance, some people are sceptical of the capabilities of an underlay that is built in.
 It’s good to be skeptical on this point.
 While many high-quality integrated solutions do exist today, there are certainly still low-quality options out there.

 The savings you stand to realise with a two-in-one solution are only worth it if the final solution is up to par, and will enhance the lifespan and performance of your carpet, rather than detract from it.
 If you’re thinking about going with integrated underlay, be sure to check with your carpet manufacturer about whether the underlay you're selecting can meet your project's needs.